If you are new to YAML, let’s see what is YAML. This will make easy to understand all the disadvantages and advantages of YAML over XML and JSON.

 YAML is the superset of JSON.
 You heard it right.
 Whatever valid JSON code you have, it will be parsed by YAML compiler.
 So choosing YAML over JSON for your project you have one advantage.
 You can parse both JSON and YAML code with the single parser (YAML parser).

 As compare to other JSON, XML, why are more programmers not using YAML?

 YAML has not popular as expected.
 Each serialization standard has their own comfortability with other programming languages.

 There is some obvious reason.
 Let’s talk about it.

-- There are so many applications those are already build using XML or JSON, so it hard for a developer to replace this with YAML.
+There are so many applications that are already build using XML or JSON, so it hard for a developer to replace this with YAML.

 For instance, I am developing a plugin for the existing project which uses XML.
 I would like to use XML in the plugin.
 So it will be easy for me to merge plugin with an existing project.

-- There are many ways to represent data in YAML and make data hierarchy.
+There are many ways to represent data in YAML and make data hierarchy.
 So it is complex for processing.
-So JSON and XML has better performance than YAML.
+So JSON and XML have better performance than YAML.